JudgeGregg/sphinxwiki/content/pages/ArchivedNews.rst

 Twisted 2.4.0 (2006-05-25)
 ==========================

 Including updates to Words, Web, Names, Mail, Conch, and more.
-See TwistedProject.
+See `TwistedProject <{filename}/pages/Twisted/TwistedProject.rst>`_.

 Twisted Sprint in Sydney  (2006-05-19)
 ======================================